 Click on the pink arrow to go to the original index of pages for this tour as well as other pages about the Big Board-little universe and Universe Table.

 If it is not active, please advise us here.Notes about Look-and-Feel and Navigation: There are several iterations of these materials.
 Some are just for back up.
 Others were for special purposes such as the National Science Fair.
 If you happen to jump out of the this website and feel a little lost, click “Back” until you are back where you are comfortable!Footnotes: On every page there are references and more notes about the how these charts came to be.These very-simple, philosophical foundations started with concepts of perfection and perfected states within space-time.

 An article (unpublished) to attempt to analyze this simple model.
 There are pictures of a tetrahedron and octahedron.
 The original background story.
 It started in a high school geometry class on December 19, 2011.

 This project began when we looked inside a tetrahedron and octahedron (two of the most basic geometric figures).1 Think of the embedded Russian (matryoshka) dolls.
 Usually there are no more than ten.
 Yet, here inside each tetrahedron there are four half-size tetrahedrons and an octahedron.
 Inside the octahedron are six half-sized octahedrons and eight tetrahedrons all sharing a common centerpoint and many common edges.
 It would seem that one could just kept going forever.
 Yet eventually you will reach the Planck length and can go no further.
 To standardize our study, we started at the Planck Length and multiplied it by 2 until we were at the Observable Universe.
-We were surprised to discover only 202-to-206 notations (or steps or layers or doublings) to go from the smallest to the largest measurements of a length.
+We were surprised to discover only 202 notations (or steps or layers or doublings) to go from the smallest to the largest measurements of a length.

 1 Every tetrahedron and octahedron have an interior perfection and transform dynamically in ways that capture most, if not all, the processes within nature.
 For more, visit this website: http://loki3.com/poly/transforms.html